Kentucky Derby Odds - Guide for betting on the 2025 Derby

-Every year, the first Saturday in May marks one of the most anticipated sporting events in America: the Kentucky Derby.
-Up to 20 horses compete at the historic Churchill Downs in Louisville, Kentucky for a chance to win an enormous purse and take their place in history.
-Even if you've never followed horse racing before, chances are high that you're familiar with this prestigious event.
+Every year, the first Saturday in May marks one of America's most anticipated sporting events: the Kentucky Derby.
+Up to 20 horses compete at the historic Churchill Downs in Louisville, Kentucky, for a chance to win an enormous purse and take their place in history.
+Even if you've never followed horse racing, chances are high that you're familiar with this prestigious event.

-As one of the biggest betting events of the year, horse racing aficionados, newbies, and everyone in between studies the horses, trainers, jockeys, and, most of all, the Kentucky Derby odds—eager to be a part of the excitement and tradition of this classic race.
-Read on for an overview of this beloved racing event and its history, its legends, and tips on reading betting odds for the Kentucky Derby.
+As one of the most significant betting events of the year, horse racing fans, newbies, and everyone in between study the horses, trainers, jockeys, and, most of all, the Kentucky Derby odds—eager to be a part of the excitement and tradition of this classic race, read on for an overview of this beloved racing event and its history, its legends, and tips on reading betting odds for the Kentucky Derby.

 Each year, about 500 horses are in contention for race day.
 Anything can happen in the time leading up to the Kentucky Derby.
 Live odds will shift a countless number of times, and horses will move up and down the list—even up until betting closes on Derby day.